 As winter approached, it was not known if the albino foliage would be as resilient to cold weather as it had with coping in the summer heat.
 February daily winter temperatures averaged between 55°F -35°F per day with humidity ranging between 35% & 85%.
 As with the summer results, the albino foliage on 90% of the test subjects exhibited cold tolerant characteristics unseen before in albino redwoods.

 In the dead of winter, albino foliage appears mangy on Tree #14 but is otherwise healthy under the snow.
-Picture taken February 21st, 2018.
-Two days later on the 23rd the lowest temperature of the year was recorded at 18.7°F.
+The picture was taken on February 21st, 2018.
+Two days later on the 23rd, the lowest temperature of the year was recorded at 18.7°F.

 Tree #8 originating from Sonoma County shows the contrast of albino & green foliage in the snow.
-At times, these trees were covered in over a foot of snow during the winter 2017/2018.
-Picture taken February 18th 2018.
+At times, these trees were covered in over a foot of snow during the winter of 2017/2018.
+The picture was taken on February 18th, 2018.

 The following spring, albino foliage on tree #14 survived remarkably well over winter with minimal dieback.
-Picture taken in April 1st, 2018.
+The picture was taken on April 1st, 2018.

 Close up of tree #14 in April 2018 showing foliage in excellent condition after enduring winter snow and ice.
-Picture taken in April 1st, 2018.
+The picture was taken on April 1st, 2018.